infor-design/enterprise-wc/src/components/ids-message/README.md

 # Ids Message

-The IdsMessage Component provides a quick interface for displaying an application message to the user in [Modal]('../ids-modal/README.md'), along with providing quick actions related to the messsage.
+The IdsMessage Component provides a quick interface for displaying an application message to the user in [Modal]('../ids-modal/README.md'), along with providing quick actions related to the message.

 ## Use Cases

 - Display application information that requires a user's attention
 - Convey a specific status to the user
-- Provide ansulary actions that the user can take to address the information
+- Provide actions that the user can take to address the information

 ## Terminology